MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Projects/Interactive_Image_Project.md

 * Your interactive image must represent you.
 It is up to you to determine how your interactive image represents you.
 Be Creative!

+* Summary: Your interactive image must include **all** of the following code structures:
+    * Events
+       * OnMousePress()
+       * OnMouseRelease()
+       * OnMouseDrag() OR OnMouseMove()
+    * At least one function definition, containing at least one parameter.
+    * At least one function call (it should be inside a mouse event).
+       * Passing different arguments to the function's parameter must result in the execution of different code segments.
+    * Variables
+    * Conditionals

-* Your interactive image must include **all** of the following features:
+* Specifics: Your interactive image must include **all** of the following features:
     * When the mouse is clicked, a mini-image appears where the mouse was clicked.
-       * The mini-image should be composed of several shape objects, not a single shape object.
+       * The mini-image should be composed of several shape objects, not just a single shape object.
-       * The mini-image should be different depending on where the mouse is clicked.
+       * The mini-image should be visually different depending on where the mouse is clicked.
     * When the mouse is released, something happens.
     * Each of the following can be accomplished by clicking the mouse somewhere on your image:
        * The color of an object changes.